 Fatigue

-Drowsiness can lead to highway hypnosis, as can falling asleep at the wheel.
+Drowsy driving can lead to highway hypnosis, as can falling asleep at the wheel.
 Much like other states of altered consciousness, such as intoxication from alcohol or other drugs, white line hypnosis dulls a driver’s reflexes and can cause them to fail to react to danger.
+Sleep deprivation is one of the leading causes of this type of fatigue and can severely impair a driver’s ability to stay alert behind the wheel.

 Stress

 Though the terms “stress” and “hypnosis” don’t typically go together, stress can actually be a trigger for highway hypnosis.
-When we’re stressed, our minds are more likely to wander, and we may pay less attention to our surroundings.
+When we’re stressed, our minds are more likely to wander, and we may pay less attention to our surroundings, especially when driving those last few miles.

 How To Avoid Highway Hypnosis